 - Identifications and classification is outside the scope of this study.
 Adding classification might make this activity more complex. - Observations will be limited given that no equipment (binoculars, scope) is being used.

-However, providing such equipment is an option that schools may consider.
+However, this is an option that schools may consider.